Aspendale Life Saving Club Redevelopment

 The club has served the community for more than 90 years and replacing the current aged building will ensure the club’s future for decades to come.

-Council will work closely with the Aspendale Life Saving Club on the redevelopment.
-The initial concept plans have been developed to align with the Life Saving Facility of the Future Development Guidelines.
+Council have worked closely with the Aspendale Life Saving Club on the redevelopment with re-development plans developed to align with the Life Saving Facility of the Future Development Guidelines.